-If you are using a sensor from another company, you will need to select it from the dropdown menu.
+If you are using a sensor from another company via the universal adapter, you will need to select it from the dropdown menu.
+(Salinity here in the example)

 - 6. Click the dropdown arrow under Rate to select the sample frequency. - 7.
 Click the dropdown arrow under Samples to select the number of samples you wish to collect. - 8.
 Click Exit to complete the set up.